Mike Score

-Michael Gordon Score (born 5 November 1957) is an English singer, songwriter and musician who achieved worldwide fame as the founder, lead vocalist, and rhythm guitarist of the new wave band A Flock of Seagulls.
+Michael Gordon Score (born 5 November 1957) is an English singer, songwriter and musician who achieved fame as the founder, lead vocalist, and keyboardist of the new wave band A Flock of Seagulls.
 He released a solo album on 1 March 2014 titled Zeebratta.

-His band is one of the most influential of the 1980s and still shaping much of today's dance music, contemporary pop and electronic music.
+A Flock of Seagulls were an influential band of the 1980s, still shaping much of today's dance music, contemporary pop and electronic music.

 Early life

-Score was born in Beverley, East Riding of Yorkshire, England on November 5, 1957.
-Score was a hairdresser in Liverpool until in 1978 he formed the post-punk band Tontrix, in which he played bass, along with Hambi Haralambous (vocals), Steve Lovell (guitar), Bobby Carr (keyboards) and Chris Hughes (drums).
+Score was born in Beverley, East Riding of Yorkshire, England on 5 November 1957.
+Score was a hairdresser in Liverpool until 1978 when he formed the post-punk band Tontrix, in which he played bass, along with Hambi Haralambous (vocals), Steve Lovell (guitar), Bobby Carr (keyboards) and Chris Hughes (drums).

-The band released just one 7-inch 45 with two songs, Shell Shocked and Slipping into Life.
-The band played many shows in the North West of England and, in late 1979, the band was disbanded, with the members following different paths.
+The band released just one 7-inch 45 with two songs, "Shell Shocked" and "Slipping into Life".
+The band played many shows in the North West of England but, in late 1979, the group was disbanded, with the members following different paths.

-A few months later, in the same year, he founded the New Wave band, A Flock of Seagulls, with his brother Ali Score, (drums), his friend Frank Maudsley, (bass), and Paul Reynolds (guitar).
-Mike played keyboard, guitar and was a vocalist, A Flock of Seagulls started playing in bars and practiced on top of the hall where Mike worked, until they got a contract with a record label.
-Soon after that their debut self-titled album, A Flock of Seagulls, was released in 1982, and achieved international success.
-In 1983 they released the album Listen, which was quite successful.
-In the same year the band started doing shows together with The Police and The Fixx.
-In 1984 they released The Story of a Young Heart, which was moderately successful.
-In 1985 with the album Dream Come True, it was met with mixed reviews and the following year the band broke up.
+A few months later, in the same year, he founded the new wave band A Flock of Seagulls with his brother Ali Score (drums), his friend Frank Maudsley (bass), and Paul Reynolds (guitar).
+Mike played keyboard and guitar, and was a vocalist.
+A Flock of Seagulls started playing in bars and practised on top of the hall where Mike worked, until they got a contract with a record label.
+Soon after that, their debut self-titled album, A Flock of Seagulls, was released in 1982, and achieved international success.
+In 1983, they released the album Listen, which was quite successful.
+In the same year, the band started doing shows together with the Police and the Fixx.
+In 1984, they released The Story of a Young Heart, which was moderately successful.
+In 1986, the album Dream Come True was met with mixed reviews, and which the band broke up.

-But when he decided to reform the band again in 1988, the other members refused to join him.
+When Score decided to reform the band again in 1988, the other members refused to join him.
 He performed and toured A Flock of Seagulls with different members.
-In 1995 he released the album The Light at the End of the World which did not perform very well commercially.
+In 1995, he released the album The Light at the End of the World, which did not perform very well commercially.

-In 1999, Score recorded a song for the compilation album Trackspotting V, called "All I Wanna Do".
-It was the eighth track (out of 18) on the album, and it is credited as "Scorey".
+In 1999, Score recorded a song for the compilation album Trackspotting V, titled "All I Wanna Do".
+It is the eighth track (out of 18) on the album, and he is credited as "Scorey".